kaklakariada/fritzbox-report-mail/README.md

 ### Importing Report Mails

-To parse and import the reports into database schema `FRITZBOX` run the following command.
+To parse and import the reports into the database schema specified as `jdbc.schema` run the following command.

-**This will drop the `FRITZBOX` schema if it exists!**
+**This will drop the schema if it exists!**

 ```shell
 ./gradlew runMailReader runMailParser runDbImport